-There are outerwear options (sweatshirts, sweaters, and fleece tops) available through Dennis.
+There are outerwear options (sweatshirts, sweaters, and fleece tops) available through school-approved vendors.
 Students may also wear any approved pullover with a CCS Logo/imprint.
 Students may wear any type of coat or jacket that they wish when they are outside.
-Once inside, however, students must remove their coat/jacket and any item that they want to wear in the building throughout the day must be part of the uniform dress code and must be purchased from Dennis or have a CCS Logo/imprint.
+Once inside, however, students must remove their coat/jacket and any item that they want to wear in the building throughout the day must be part of the uniform dress code and must be purchased from a school-approved vendor and have a CCS Logo/imprint.
+Letterman's Jacket may be worn but must be Clarksville Christian School Letterman Jacket.